lets-plot-kotlin

 JVM and Kotlin/JS

-To learn more about creating plots in JVM or Kotlin/JS environment please read USAGE_SWING_JFX_JS.md.
+To learn more about creating plots in JVM or Kotlin/JS environment, please read USAGE_SWING_JFX_JS.md.

 Examples

-Examples of using of the Lets-Plot Kotlin API in JVM and Kotlin/JS applications are available in the Lets-Plot Kotlin Mini Apps (Demos) GitHub repository.
+Examples of using the Lets-Plot Kotlin API in JVM and Kotlin/JS applications are available in the Lets-Plot Kotlin Mini Apps (Demos) GitHub repository.

 Documentation